thednp/navbar/README.md

 Download the package and check the demo folder, an online demo will be available later.

 # Features
+* opens submenus on mouseenter, by adding `open` and `open-position` classes to the menu item, in rapid succession</li>
+* hides submenus on mouseleave, by removing the above classes in a delayed succesion</li>
-* super light script, 1.4k in size when minified
+* super light script, `1.4k` in size when minified
 * super light and easy to customize CSS
-* opens submenus on `mouseenter`, by adding `open` and `open-position` classes to the menu item
-* hides submenus on `mouseleave`, by removing the above classes in a delayed succesion
+* 3 sets of positions top (main), left or right
+* animations are based on position
+* LESS sources `coming soon`
 * cross-browser supported

 # Usage